Skip to content

 Trillet's native Meta/Facebook lead integration responds to form submissions within seconds, which is the critical window when prospects are most engaged.
 The supporting research here is well documented and worth citing accurately rather than guessing.
 The 2007 MIT/InsideSales study led by Dr. James Oldroyd found that leads contacted within five minutes are about 100 times more likely to be reached and 21 times more likely to enter the sales process than those contacted after 30 minutes, and Velocify's analysis of roughly 3.5 million leads found that calling within one minute can lift conversion by up to 391%.
 Platforms that require custom development to react to a lead push response times from seconds into minutes or hours, landing well outside that high-conversion window.
 (Sources: MIT/InsideSales Lead Response Management study, Velocify.)

-Multi-Channel Persistence: The ability to maintain conversation context across voice, SMS, and WhatsApp means clients do not lose leads who switch channels mid-conversation.
+Multi-Channel Persistence: The ability to maintain conversation context across voice, SMS, web chat, and email means clients do not lose leads who switch channels mid-conversation.
 A prospect who calls, then texts back later, should experience a seamless conversation rather than starting over from scratch.

 A Worked Margin Example: Why Native Integration Protects Your Profit